Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Transitive Guards

 Let $\str{A}$ be a finite model of $\phi$.
-Our plan is to extract from $\str{A}$ a \emph{certificate for finite satisfiability of} $\phi$, collect its important properties, and argue that these properties allow us to build a model $\str{B} \models \phi$ of bounded size.
-As in the previous section we will obtain a property that any pair of distinct elements in $\str{B}$ is a member of at most one transitive relation.
+Our plan is to extract from $\str{A}$ a \emph{certificate for finite satisfiability of} $\phi$, collect its important properties, and argue that these properties allow us to build a ramified model $\str{B} \models \phi$ of bounded size.

 One of the crucial steps will be an application of some results obtained in the case of \GFtEG{}.
 Indeed, if we remove from $\str{A}$ non-symmetric transitive connections then, in the obtained structure $\hat{\str{A}}$, transitive and reflexive relations become equivalences and transitive cliques behave like equivalence classes.
 It can be easily seen that $\hat{\str{A}} \models \phieq$.
-For every enriched $M_\phi$-counting type $\otheta=(\theta, {\cal A}, {\cal B})$ of a $T$-clique in ${\str{A}}$, we use Lemma \ref{lem:from-solution-to-model} to produce a neat model of $\phieq$ containing a distinguished $T$-clique of $M_\phi$-counting type $\theta$.
+For every enriched counting type $\otheta=(\theta, \cal{A}, \cal{B})$ realized in $\str{A}$ by a $T$-class we use Lemma \ref{lem:from-solution-to-model} to produce a neat model of $\phieq$ containing a distinguished $T$-class of counting type $\theta'$ such that the $M_\phi$-cuttings of $\theta$ and $\theta'$ are identical.
 These structures are the building blocks for the construction of $\str{B}$.
-We arrange some number of copies of these structures on a cylindrical surface, and provide non-symmetric transitive witnesses in a regular manner, enforcing the enriched types of the distinguished $T$-cliques to have a form $\otheta=(\theta, {\cal A}', {\cal B}')$, for some ${\cal A}'$, ${\cal B}'$ such that ${\cal A}' \subseteq {A}'$ and ${\cal B}' \subseteq {\cal B}$.
+We arrange some number of copies of these structures on a cylindrical surface, and provide non-symmetric transitive witnesses in a regular manner, enforcing the enriched types of the distinguished $T$-classes to have a form $\otheta'=(\theta', {\cal A}', {\cal B}')$, for some $\cal{A}'$, $\cal{B}'$ such that ${\cal A}' \subseteq {\cal A}$ and ${\cal B}' \subseteq {\cal B}$.

 Below we describe the construction in detail.